Kelp me if you can: is algae the answer?

-“We had a few discussions on what we’d do after graduating and what our motivations were, and algae came up,” Gardner says. “it’s the most efficient way to grow nutrition – it doubles in size every other day.
-Compared to traditional crops that take months to grow, our algae can be harvested every three days.”
+“We had a few discussions on what we’d do after graduating and what our motivations were,” Gardner says.
+“Algae came up.
+It’s the most efficient way to grow nutrition.
+It doubles in size every other day.
+Compared to traditional crops that take months to grow, our crops can be harvested every three days.”

 Just add algae

-Has Algae is now exploring how everyday foods such as pasta, bread, sauces, protein balls, yoghurt and even ice cream can be made with algae.
+Has Algae is now exploring how to use algae in everyday foods like pasta, bread, sauces, protein balls, yoghurt and even ice cream.

 “That’s why we call ourselves Has Algae, because it’ll be like, this bread has algae; this pasta has algae,” Gardner says.
 “It’s adaptable to so many things.
 It’s almost a no brainer, really.
 I don’t know why it’s not a lot more mainstream.”

-Gardner has also worked with Aussie chefs, such as Chef Daniel, to add algae to their menus, and collaborates closely with the University of Technology Sydney and the University of Queensland, which both have research programs looking into the potential role that algae can play in food and energy security.
-Has Algae has also garnered interest from the United Arab Emirates (UAE) – the business was named a winner in the FoodTech Challenge, a UAE government-led competition to identify the world’s best agtech solutions that can help the UAE produce 60 percent more food by 2051 and halve food waste by 2030.
+Gardner has also worked with Aussie chefs, such as Chef Daniel, to add algae to their menus.
+He collaborates closely with the University of Technology Sydney and the University of Queensland, which both have research programs looking into the potential role that algae can play in food and energy security.
+The business has also garnered interest from the United Arab Emirates (UAE).
+The business was named a winner in the FoodTech Challenge.
+This UAE government-led competition identifies the world’s best agtech solutions that can help the UAE produce 60 percent more food by 2051 and halve food waste by 2030.

 Bucking the system

-While algae’s benefits are indisputable – as well as being a highly sustainable, cost-efficient and nutritious food, research has found that it can lower cholesterol and inflammation and may help to prevent Alzheimer’s – there’s still the question: is the world ready for algae?
+Algae’s benefits are indisputable.
+As well as being a highly sustainable, cost-efficient and nutritious food, research has found that it can lower cholesterol and inflammation and may help to prevent Alzheimer’s.
+But there’s still the question: is the world ready?